Ngamba Island Chimpanzee Sanctuary

-Ngamba Island Chimpanzee Sanctuary, is an island sanctuary in Uganda, dedicated to the care of orphaned eastern chimpanzees, that have been rescued by the Uganda Wildlife Authority.
-Many of the chimpanzees were rescued from poachers and are unlikely to survive reintroduction to the wild.
+Ngamba Island Chimpanzee Sanctuary is an island sanctuary in Uganda, dedicated to the care of orphaned eastern chimpanzees that have been rescued by the Uganda Wildlife Authority.
+Many of the chimpanzees were rescued from poachers and would be unlikely to survive reintroduction to the wild.
+The sanctuary is accredited by the Global Federation of Animal Sanctuaries.

 Location

 Ngamba Island is 100 acre of rainforest situated on Lake Victoria, approximately 23 km, by boat south-east of the city of Entebbe, near the Equator in Lake Victoria, Uganda.
 The island supports a rich diversity of natural wildlife and provides a variety of natural foods for the chimpanzees.
 It is set up as an eco-friendly project with compost toilets, rainwater collection, proper waste management practices and solar energy for electricity and hot water.